RegiLord/3DWalkingRobotStand/README.md

 ## Rig Support Stand

-&emsp;The support of the entire rig, situated in ProiectPrintare3D/MainDesign/Support.f3d
+&emsp;The support of the entire rig.

 <img width="484" height="701" alt="image" src="https://github.com/user-attachments/assets/cdbf6673-568f-4df2-9e9a-b3879466fa71" />

 ## Crank Lever

 &emsp;The moving mechanism of the robot, uses two cogs that will be described in Joint Legs as they are the same.
 This is the part that is meant to be rotated to start everything.
-Situated at ProiectPrintare3D/MainDesign/Lever.f3d

 <img width="597" height="589" alt="image" src="https://github.com/user-attachments/assets/9e98f0b5-06e4-496d-900c-0efffa9ef727" />

 ## Joint Legs
 &emsp; Will only show the right leg, the left one is the same but flipped.
 The legs are moved using a Jansen Mechanism Linkage.
-Sitatued at ProiectPrintare3D/MainDesign/Legs/... .

 <img width="970" height="475" alt="image" src="https://github.com/user-attachments/assets/ca919542-278d-42fb-a08c-5252d468d01a" />